oddsdk/odd-app-template-react/README.md

    - Change `appName` to the name of your app.
    - Change `appDescription` to a simple, 1-sentence description of your app.
-   - Change `webnativeNamespace` to a represent your specific project details.
+   - Update `oddNamespace` with your project details.
    - Once you [deploy](#deploy) your app, change `appURL` to the production URL.

    In `package.json`, change `name` to your application's name.

 1. Customize your app's logo.

-   - App Logo SVG can be customized in `/src/components/icons/Brand.tsx`.
+   - App Logo SVG can be customized in `/src/components/icons/Brand.svelte`.
 Target an image that is 35 pixels high.
-   - Replace the favicon files in `/public` by following the instructions in [this blog post](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)
+   - Replace the favicon files in `/static` by following the instructions in [this blog post](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)
    - Generate a Twitter/Social Media Embed image.
      - In `/src/lib/app-info.ts`, change `appImageURL` to match the URL of your embed image.
+     - In `/src/routes/+layout.svelte`, update `og:image:width` and `og:image:height` to the size of your embed image.

 1. Customize the look and feel.